juener/com.vallete.portfolio.gym/README.md

 # App

-GymPass Portfolio App (with geo location and focused on testing)
+GymPass Portfolio App (with geo location and focused on testing) using SOLID
 - docker
 - prisma
 - postgresql